 - Downtown Mesquite was awarded National Accreditation by the Texas and National Main Street programs for the second year in a row in recognition of quality performance.

 - Facade improvement grants were awarded to owners of Carroll Place, 215 and 217 W. Main St., for rehabilitation of both sides of the property.

 - Continuing rehabilitation of 117 W. Main St., which will be the home of Alejandro's @ Front Street Station in late summer.

 - Rehabilitation of the Heritage Plaza building at 111 S. Broad to house the Downtown Development office as well as the Mesquite Convention and Visitors Bureau.
 A visitors center will also be part of the facility.

 - Completion and opening of the $5.5 million Front Street Station project, which provides major infrastructure improvements as well as a performance pavilion, event area and additional parking.

-- Eight large murals were added to Front Street Station, marking the first downtown public art installations in recent memory.
+- Eight large murals added to Front Street Station, marking the first downtown public art installations in recent memory.

 - Opening of the Downtown Mesquite Farmers Market, a new weekly market that features produce, artisan goods, music and more.